Capodivento/Simone-s-Portfolio/README.md

-This is my Portfolio here are all my relevat workd.
+This is my Portfolio here are all my relevat work.